 Our midwives emphasise personalised care and informed choice.

 MAMA midwives work with the other team members to provide 24 hour individualised care.
 Our carefully selected midwife team all share similar philosophies in patient care.
 During your pregnancy you may get the opportunity to meet all of the midwives in the group.

 You will have a primary midwife managing your pregnancy.
 We share a rostered system after hours, thus avoiding any problems arising from midwife fatigue.
 Any after hour management of labour or emergencies would therefore be taken by the midwife on call that has been involved in your care.

 We can work with you as your primary carer, or in collaboration with your GP Obstetrician or Obstetrician (Public or Private).

 MAMA Centre in Kensington is open Monday to Saturday by appointment.
-The MAMA Hampton clinic has appointments Wednesday and alternative Saturdays.
+The MAMA Hampton clinic has appointments Monday through Thursday, and alternate Saturdays.

 Home visits and 24 hour on call services are available.

 Individualised and Personalised Care

 At MAMA we offer care to suit your individual needs.
 Antenatal and Postnatal appointments are typically one hour long, as this allows us time to get to know you and your needs.